Chicken Little Analysis and Review

 And the same can be said for Chicken Little, a movie that converts a five-minute fable regarding a neurotic chicken who believes the sky is falling…into a weird tale of alien invasion and a son trying to win his father’s approval.
 At least the “sky falling” conceit is still there, if superficially—the little chicken does gets hit on the head with a piece of the sky, which is later revealed to be the reflective (LED?) panel of a spaceship.
 But naturally, no one believes him at the time, deeming the little goof to be, well, rather cuckoo, as he rings the town’s school bell to alert everyone of the danger.

 It’s all absurd, even for a cartoon movie that seems to be channeling The Emperor’s New Groove irreverent style of storytelling over the more regal Beauty and the Beast.
-Indeed, the film’s early, preproduction concept had nothing to do with falling skies and invading aliens or even a boy protagonist; the original version featured a chick—er, a little girl—who’s many phobias have left her practically bedridden.
+Indeed, the film’s early, preproduction concept had nothing to do with falling skies and invading aliens or even a boy protagonist; the original version featured a chick—er, a little girl—whose many phobias have left her practically bedridden.
 To overcome such debilitations, she heads to summer camp where a very different villain awaits, one who’s essentially a manifestation of all her greatest fears.
 It’s impossible to know if this story would have been superior to the outlandish version Disney actually released, but the differences are striking…inner demons versus aliens from outer space.

 Either way, the question remains the same: why produce an adaptation when it’s really not adapting much of anything?
 If the intent is to tell a story about a downtrodden boy seeking affirmation from his father and community, why not just make a movie about a kid doing just that—overcoming adversity and believing in himself?
 Are the anthropomorphic animals, aliens, and “falling skies” conceit really necessary?